RobertoRoos/sawIntuitiveResearchKitWiki/Software-Architecture.md

   * See:
     * http://jhu-cisst.github.io/mechatronics
     * https://github.com/jhu-cisst/mechatronics-firmware

+## 2.2 AmpIO library
-* C low level library, AmpIO library:
+C low level library:
   * Runs on the PC sides on top of Linux/libraw1394
   * Pack/unpack data to/from FPGA, i.e. convert bits to usable numbers (integers)
   * Handles multiple FPGA and treat them as single controller (